Skip to content

 There is nothing stopping you also using this instead of Container Manager!

-Dockge is a nice simple WebUI its not as comprehensive as something like Portainer but that comes with its own set of plus and minus points.
+Dockge is a nice simple WebUI It’s not as comprehensive as something like Portainer, but that comes with its own set of plus and minus points.

 Let’s Begin

-As the Synology DSM Docker GUI does not support some of the functions we need for this tutorial we will be using Docker Compose to initially set up Dockge.
+As the Synology DSM Docker GUI does not support some of the functions we require for this tutorial we will be using Docker Compose to initially set up Dockge.
 This is not as complicated as it might seem!

 Initial set up